ZeDespo/accurate-melee-marth/README.md

 #### DAir

 - Made spike for the ken combo easier to hit.
+- Increased tipper size

+#### Bair

+- Increased Tipper size

 ### Side Special

 - "He flies through the air with the greatest of ease"
 - Gives Marth a horizontal and veritcal boost when using move 1 in the air.
+- Cancellable move 1, so you can better enable combos.

 ### Up Throw